-Our vision or our cause is to transform lives and give hope by breaking the cycles of poverty, homelessness, and addiction.
+To transform lives and give hope by breaking the cycles of poverty, homelessness, and addiction.
 Our goal is to transform lives by proclaiming Christ, bridging service gaps, creating networks, and building community through a relational approach.
 We envision a place where ministries, community agencies, non-profits, and churches can come together to serve those in need.

-Our mission is simple.
 Simon Kenton Bridges of Hope is a faith-based, Christ-centered, non-profit organization dedicated to serving persons experiencing homelessness, poverty, and consequences of addictive behaviors.
 Bridges of Hope will address the needs of such persons by providing access to life-building and life-sustaining services, either through direct benevolence or in collaboration with private agencies, ministerial entities, and/or government agencies.

 History and Future

 By transforming a building we can preserve the heritage of past generations, while offering hope for present and future generations.
 The Simon Kenton building served as an elementary school from 1974 until 2013.
 Now purchased by Bridges of Hope, from the City of Xenia, on September 12, 2017.
 This remarkably adaptable 39,000 square foot building – still in reasonably good condition – was slated for demolition, but now it will once again serve our community.

 The Bridges of Hope team has begun Phase 1 in the renovation of the Simon Kenton school building and in December of 2017 we were able to open an emergency overnight shelter in the gym area.
 This will better enable us to evaluate, plan, and continue to raise funds for the overall project while we provide limited help to those without homes.
 Our hope is to phase in services as resources allow and renovations are completed.
 With the temporary emergency shelter in place, we are working on fundraising to complete renovations that will enable us to use the entire building and enter Phase II.